 Microsoft Planner is an everyday project management and task app that bridges the gap between formal project management principles and, well, everyone’s “I just need to get stuff done” response to those principles.
-Planner sits happily in the middle between Outlook Tasks--which is a very simple tasking tool--and Microsoft Project--which is complex project management tool that requires serious training to understand and use (and is expensive).
+Planner sits happily in the middle between Outlook Tasks and To Do—which are simple tasking tools—and Microsoft Project—which is complex project management tool that requires serious training to understand and use (and is expensive).

 Planner provides two main views: 1) a team-based view that provides status reporting and dashboards for your Group (inclusive only of the tasks for your Group) and 2) a personal hub that collects and displays all tasks that you have in Planner across all of your Plans.